Since I received my endorsement for exceptional talent and receiving my #TechNationVisa, there have been many changes since 2016.

 In other words, the UK Global Talent Visa is not like a job application.
 Applicants must show exceptional talent or exceptional promise in the field of digital technology AND be within a (non exhaustive) list of occupations and skills in a product- led digital technology company.
 The good news is that “list” is only an indication of the types of skills that they would consider…

 What Is Eligible?

 If you would like to discuss your eligibility, I help highly skilled tech entrepreneurs and talent with their Stage 1 endorsement applications to increase their chances and succeed.
-For all my packages of support, click here.
+For all my packages of support for the Stage 1, UK Global Talent Visa endorsement process, click here.

 This blog was written by Michelle Hua, Consultant, Speaker, CEO & Founder of Made With Glove.
 In 2016, Michelle was the recipient of the Exceptional Talent Visa (now called Global Talent Visa) and is the former #TechNationVisa Ambassador.
 Michelle consults for highly skilled tech entrepreneurs and people working in digital technologies on how they can receive the endorsement for exceptional talent or exceptional promise.
 Read Michelle’s other blogs on the #TechNationVisa here and Michelle’s own journey here.